-If you’re stuck on the plot of a story you’re writing, it may help to find the outline that best fits your story and paste it into a word document.
-Then, match it up against the outline of your own story and see if any elements are missing or repeated.
+If you’re stuck on the plot of a story you’re writing, it may help to find the outline that best fits your story.
+Then, match it up against the outline of the story you’re writing to see if any elements are missing or repeated.

 Rags to Riches

 - Exposition: We meet a young person who is poor and mistreated by others.
 This is the hero, but he or she doesn’t know it yet.

 - Rising Action Part 1: The hero gets some type of lucky break.
 Sometimes magic is involved, sometimes not.
 Either way, things seem to be looking up.

 - Rising Action Part 2: Everything suddenly goes wrong.
 The initial win is stripped away.
 The hero is separated from that which s/he values most.
 The hero is overwhelmed with despair and this seems to be the worst moment in the story.

 - Rising Action Part 3: The hero has lost the magic or good luck that helped during the first half of the story.
 Now it is all about wits and natural skills – no more easy outs.
 In the process, the hero shows independence and strength.

 - Climax: After the ordeals that show off the Hero’s newfound strength, the Hero must undergo a final test, one climactic battle against the Big Bad Something.

 - Falling Action: At last the hero emerges victorious

 - Resolution: The hero lays claim to the treasure, the kingdom, and the Prince/ princess, “… and they all lived happily ever after.”